- The Grizzly Bear is actually a sub-species of the Brown Bear, not a separate species

 When it comes to brown bear vs grizzly bear, many people may not know that the grizzly bear is not a separate species at all.
 It’s actually a subspecies of the brown bear, which occurs all over the world.
 Other common subspecies include the Eurasian brown bear, the Kodiak bear, and the Syrian brown bear.

 To understand brown bear vs grizzly bear, it’s necessary to define exactly what a subspecies is.
-A subspecies is defined as a geographically separate population, still capable of breeding with other members of the species but prevented from doing so because of their different geographical locations.
+Animals which belong to different subspecies are capable of breeding with other members of their species in spite of the distinct features unique to each group.

 This is the key to understanding brown bear vs grizzly bear.

 Here’s a quick breakdown of the main similarities and differences between the grizzly bear and the other brown bears.

 |Length||3 to 10 feet (1 to 3 m)||5 to 8 feet (1.5 to 2.4 m)|

 |Weight||176 to 1,700 lbs.
 (80 to 771 kg)||200 to 900 lbs.
 (91 to 408 kg)|

 |Distribution||Northern Hemisphere||Pacific Northwest region of North America|